 Choosing with Your Personal Preference

-As I mentioned earlier, choosing the disc putter of your choice will largely depend on how it feels in your hand.
-It all boils down to the comfortability of the disks when being used.
-The comfort and how it feels can be affected by the physical attributes of the disc such as its wing shape and depth.
-There are also disc putters that come with beads and some do not have one.
-Some have much thinner while others have domey shaped.
-All of these physical attributes can affect the comfortability of the disc in your hands and will also affect the quality of the flight when thrown during the game.
+As I mentioned earlier, choosing the putter discof your choice will largely depend on how it feels in your hand.
+It all boils down to the comfort of the disc when in use.
+The comfort and how it feels can be affected by the physical attributes of the disc such as its wing shape, depth, beaded or beadless.
+Some have much thinner profile while others have a domey shape.
+All of these physical attributes can affect the comfort of the disc in your hands and will also affect the quality of the flight when thrown during the game.

-All the factors mentioned above have one way or the other affect how the disc gold putter feels in your hand.
-When choosing the right disc for you, you must consider the feel of the plastic in your hands while giving comfort to you when throwing the disc.
+All the factors mentioned above have, one way or the other, an affect on how the disc golf putter feels in your hand.
+When choosing the right disc for you, you must consider the feel of the plastic in your hands as well.
+All to find the most natural feeling disc in your hands.

 Choosing Between Hard or Soft Putter

 Meanwhile, a hard putter performs better in a windy situation because it does not flex as much.
-The soft putter, on the other hand, will give a much better grip and provide a better grabbing on the right-side chain.
-This is because a soft putter creates more friction in surfaces they came in contact with.
+The soft putter, on the other hand, will give a much better grip and provide a better grab on the chains.
+This is because a soft putter creates more friction in surfaces they come in contact with.

 Disc Weight and Wind Condition

-The weight and the wind condition in the ground can also affect the choice of the disc putter.
-Heavy putters are likely will be less affected by the wind compared to the light ones.
+The weight and the wind condition can also affect the choice of the putter disc.
+Heavy putters will be affected less by the wind compared to the light ones.
 But, the disc with maximum weight makes it a little bit harder to get up to speed when it takes flight.
 Moreover, heavy putters are good at staying in the chains but if you plan on driving or approach, it will be best for you to start with a lighter disc especially if you are just a newbie.